ZF-Commons/ZfcUser/README.md

          */
     }

-Next, tell EdpUser to utilize your new entity class:
+Next, tell ZfcUser to utilize your new entity class:

     // ./config/autoload/module.edpuser.config.php
-    'user_model_class' => 'Application\EdpUser\Model\User',
+    'user_model_class' => 'Application\ZfcUser\Model\User',

-If you're using Doctrine2, you'll also need to override the EdpUser entity path:
+If you're using Doctrine2, you'll also need to override the ZfcUser entity path:

     // ./config/autoload/module.edpuser.custom.config.php (New file)
     <?php